Skip to content

 What should I do if I get sick after using ketamine?

-If you develop unexplained or unexpected symptoms after using ketamine, get guidance from Poison Control immediately.
-Help from Poison Control is available at online or by phone at 1-800-222-1222.
-Both options are free, confidential, and available 24 hours a day.
+If you develop unexplained or unexpected symptoms after using ketamine, get help immediately.
+Use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References